Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 Example 2: Tuning a PyTorch CNN with BoTorch

-BoTorch is what you reach for when you outgrow scikit-optimize.
-It’s PyTorch-native, GPU-accelerated, and built on top of GPyTorch (the same library used in the GP fundamentals post).
-For research and production deep learning HPO, this is the standard.
+BoTorch is the appropriate next step once scikit-optimize becomes restrictive.
+It is PyTorch-native, GPU-accelerated, and built on GPyTorch (the same library used in the GP fundamentals post).
+For research and production deep-learning HPO, it is the established standard.

 """